cojovi/AIfred/README.md

 - Built with Fastify, Next.js, Prisma, and OpenAI
 - Inspired by modern AI agent architectures
 - Designed for construction industry workflows
-- Named AIfred as a tribute to the AI assistant concept
+- Named AIfred as a tribute to my dad, "Alfred"
+- Built by cojovi & AlinaCode